TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CodingBestPractices/Singletons.rst

    }

-This interface has no specific methods to implement, but if implemented only one instance of the class will be created throught given request.
+This interface has no specific methods to implement, but if implemented only one instance of the class will be created through given request.

 Be aware that singletons are often considered as "anti pattern" by code architects and should be used with care - use them only if there